Origins of Table Tennis

 A similar idea was first produced one year later in 1891 by John Jaques in the form of a game called 'Gossima' (trademark registered in 1890) which featured a net strung between 2 brass posts that clamped to a table, a cork ball and 2 battledores of a similar type to those used for Battledore and Shuttlecock.

 Around 1900, Jaques re-released the game with the title 'Gossima or Ping Pong'.
 The name 'Ping Pong' is the cause of some debate among historians and there have been a variety of contradictory claims made for it.
 The earliest dated use of the term is the postcard mentioned - 1878.
 On the new Jaques game, Ping Pong was almost written as an afterthought in smaller writing.
 Soon afterwards, Jaques changed this to 'Ping Pong or Gossima' with the emphasis and larger text now on the Ping Pong and before long, Jaques dropped the name Gossima altogether.
 Various other texts make it clear that 'Ping Pong' was a phrase in general popular use well before 1900 and so it seems more likely that Jaques were persuaded to the term by the people rather than the other way around.

-From 1900, the game suddenly took off and at this juncture Jaques were just one of several manufacturers producing versions of Table Tennis.
+From 1900, the game suddenly took off and there were several manufacturers all producing versions of Table Tennis.
 Other versions were called Netto, Ding Dong, Pim Pom and Parlour Tennis.
 F.H Ayres produced a game called 'Table Tennis' and Slazenger were making 'Whiff Whaff'.
 Over 100 years later, the major of London, Boris Johnson, claimed in a speech about the 2012 Olympics that "Ping Pong is coming home" because it was invented by the British in the 19th century and "called whiff whaff".
 Although the thrust of his assertion was correct, the reference to Whiff Whaff is a lesson to everyone that you shouldn't believe everything that you read on Wikipedia...